mcha7674/PathFinding-VisualizerCPP/README.md

 Can start or pause the algorithm using the UI or with the space bar.
 ## TODO
 2. Dynamic Status Updates on what is going on or what the user does in the text region above the legend
-3. Choose from a variety of distance heuristics for the Astar algorithm